Chevrotain/chevrotain/readme.md

     * **No code generation** The Lexer does not require any code generation phase.

   * **Parsing DSL** for creating the parsing rules.
-    * **No code generation** - the DSL is just javascript not a new external language, what is written is what will be run, this speeds up development, makes debugging trivial and provides great flexibility for inserting custom actions into the grammar.
+    * **No code generation**
+      * The DSL is just javascript not an external language, what is written is what will be run.
+      * Speeds up development,
+      * Makes debugging trivial.
+      * Allows great flexibility for inserting custom Parser actions.
+    * **Error Reporting** with full location information.
-    * Strong **Error Recovery** capabilities based on Antlr3's algorithms.
+    * Strong **Error Recovery/fault tolerance** capabilities based on Antlr3's algorithms.
     * Automatic lookahead calculation for LL(1) grammars.
-    * In addition custom lookahead logic can be provided explicitly for LL(k) grammars.
+    * Supports Custom lookahead logic for LL(k) grammars.
     * Backtracking support.

   * **High performance** see:
     * [performance comparison](http://sap.github.io/chevrotain/performance/)
     * [on jsPerf](http://jsperf.com/json-parsers-comparison/19)

+  * **Grammar Reflection/Introspection**
-  * **Grammar Introspection**, the grammar's structure is known and **exposed** this can be used to implement features such as automatically generated syntax diagrams or Syntactic error recovery.
+    * A Parser's grammar's structure is known and **exposed** at runtime.
+    * Can be used to implement advanced features such as dynamically generated syntax diagrams or Syntactic error recovery.

-  * Well tested with **~100% code coverage**
+  * Well tested with **~100% code coverage**, Unit & Integration tests

 ## Installation
 * **npm**: ```npm install chevrotain```